Oakwood tube station

-Oakwood is a London Underground station on the Piccadilly line.
-It is the second most northerly station on the line, between Southgate and Cockfosters stations, and is in Travelcard Zone 5.
+Oakwood is a London Underground station.
+It is on the Piccadilly line between Southgate and Cockfosters stations, and is located in London fare zone 5.
 The station is on the edge of the Oakwood area of Enfield (N14) and is situated at the junction of Bramley Road (A110) and Chase Road (the other end of Chase Road is close to Southgate Underground station).
 This station has step-free access after the upgrades made to the station between October and December 2007.

 History

 The station opened on 13 March 1933 as part of the Cockfosters extension, its original name being Enfield West.
 The station did not appear on the original plans to extend the Piccadilly line beyond Finsbury Park, which only provided for seven additional stations, however it served as the line's terminus for a brief period before Cockfosters station was opened.

 The station building is a fine example of the architecture Charles Holden designed for the Piccadilly line extensions, with a large and imposing box-shaped ticket hall surrounded by lower structures containing shops.
 The ceiling of the booking hall is particularly monumental and bold.
 The whole design mirrors proportions found in classical architecture, albeit in a distinctly 20th century structure.
 The dimensions of the ticket hall are approximately a "double-cube" (its front elevation is roughly twice its height and width).
 The station is similar to Holden's slightly earlier designs for Sudbury Town and Acton Town stations at the western end of Piccadilly line.
 Oakwood Station is a Grade II* listed building.

 Like other extensions of the London Underground lines, the opening of the Cockfosters extension stimulated the rapid development of new suburbs and much of the open countryside that existed in 1930 when construction started was quickly covered by new housing developments.